 Support

 The Rogue is Merrell's best option for backpackers.
 Still, there's plenty of flex underfoot, and the ankle collars are also soft (not stiff) with Merrell's "out of the box comfort."
 That means the ankle support is just okay.
 The Rogue may seem similar to Salomon's famous Quest backpacking boot, but the Quest has significantly more foot and ankle support.
 The Rogue feels more like hiking in my old basketball high tops.
-Even so, I haven't turned my ankles while backpacking some moderately difficult terrain in Rogue Hiker.
+Still, I've hiked hundreds of miles in this boot without any foot or ankle issues—and many of my test hikers were relatively tough and ambitious.

 Weight